Solo 401(k) Calculator for S-Corporations: Ultimate Guide

 Options for Larger Contributions

-But what if you want to get more than $57,000 into retirement?
+But what if you want to get more than the above amounts into retirement?
 What options do you have?

 Well many of our client choose a cash balance plan.
 This is a type of defined benefit plan.
 Rather than being limited to $57,000, cash balance plans allow contributions up to approx $300,000 (depending on age and income).
 They also can be used with a solo 401k plan to really super charge your retirement contributions.